 Interestingly, most Correctional Nurses I meet share that they started in Correctional Nursing quite by accident, but those that have stayed report that it was the best “accident” that ever happened to them!
 I have also encountered many nurses who have never considered working in a jail or prison, and I always make it a point to include education about Correctional Nursing for all of my students .
 Below find the most frequently asked questions I hear, and my responses.

 Isn’t it unsafe to work in a jail or prison?

 Isn’t healthcare in prisons and jails substandard?

 Won’t I be working with poor practitioners – nurses and doctors who can’t get a job anywhere else?

 This is a surprising question to me, but I have heard it enough to know it is a concern.
-Due to the high level of drug and alcohol abuse among those coming into the jail environment, personal hygiene is often poor.
-In addition, addictions and lifestyle choices lead to increased levels of Hepatitus B & C, HIV, and tuberculosis in this population.
+Due to the high level of drug and alcohol use among those coming into the jail environment, personal hygiene is often poor.
+In addition, addictions and lifestyle choices lead to increased levels of Hepatitis B & C, HIV, and tuberculosis in this population.
 Nurses working in corrections, however, have all of the protections of standard precautions and vaccinations as do those in other settings.
-Nurses in the corrections environment must be ever alert to disease transmission and must carefully adhere to infection control practices.
+Nurses in the corrections environment must be ever alert to disease transmission and must carefully adhere to good infection control practices.

 Why would I want to make a career of correctional nursing?

 Correctional nursing is a specialty practice area with its own distinct body of knowledge and specialized patient population.
 Although not the only nursing job to provide satisfaction, Correctional Nurses have the opportunity to truly impact people’s health and future.
 Unlike our colleagues in other settings, we have the ability to monitor our patients as often as we want, or as often as their condition requires; thus ensuring that they are receiving the necessary care.
 Patient education is a gift we give to our patients, and for some, it is life-changing.